-APPENDIX 1 - SECTION 1 SAMPLING TECHNIQUES AND DATA FOR THE COMMONWEALTH PROJECT
+APPENDIX 1 - SECTION 1 SAMPLING TECHNIQUES AND DATA FOR THE HOPETOUN PROJECT

-Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or banded dy E instrument, etc.).
-These examples c shuld not be taken as Reverse Circulation (RC) percussion drilling was used to produce a 1m bulk sample (~25kg) which was collected in plastic bags.
+Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or Reverse Circulation (RC) percussion drilling was used to produce a 1m bulk sample (~25kg) which was collected in plastic bags.
 1m split samples (nominally 3kg) were collected using a riffle splitter and placed in a calico bag.
 The cyclone was cleaned out with compressed air at the end of each hole and periodically during the drilling.
-Holes were drilled to optimally intercept interpreted mineralised zone handheld XRF instruments, etc).
+Holes were drilled to optimally intercept interpreted mineralised zone: handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
-The bulk sample was speared using standard techniques to produce either a 2 metre or 4 metre composite for assay.
-Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used Sample representivity was ensured by a combination of Company Procedures regarding quality contro (QC) and quality assurance / testing (QA).
+A hand held XRF instrument was used to select areas of composite samples for assay on either a 2 metr or 4 metre sample interval.
+The composite was prepared by spearing of the 1 m bulk samples using standard techniques to ensure representivity.
+Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used Sample representivity was ensured by a combination of Company Procedures regarding quality control (QC) and quality assurance / testing (QA).
 Examples of QC include (but are not limited to), daily workplace and equipment inspections, as well as drilling and sampling procedures.
 Examples of QA include (but are not limited to) collection of "field duplicates", the use of certified standards and blank samples approximately every 50 samples.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information RC samples were submitted to Bureau Veritas in Adelaide for assay by 4 acid digest with ICP-MS finish and Fire Assay technique (lead collection) for gold, platinum and palladium Sample preparation involved: sample crushed to 70% less than 2mm, riffle split off 1 kg, pulverise split to >85% passing 75 microns.
-Assays are awaited.
+Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information RC samples have been submitted to Intertek laboratories in Perth for assay by 4 acid digest with ICP-M finish and Fire Assay technique (lead collection) for gold, palladium and platinum.
+Sample preparation involved: sample crushed to 70% less than 2mm, riffle split off 1 kg, pulverise split to >85% passing 75 microns.
 Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 RC drilling comprises 4-inch hammer.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed RC samples were visually checked for recovery, moisture and contamination as determined from previous drill logs.
-Measures taken to maximise sample recovery and ensure representative nature of the samples The RC samples were collected by plastic bag directly from the rig-mounted cyclone and laid directly o the ground in rows of 10.
+Measures taken to maximise sample recovery and ensure representative nature of the samples The RC samples were collected by plastic bag directly from the rig-mounted cyclone and laid directly of the ground in rows of 10.
 The drill cyclone and sample buckets are cleaned between rod-changes and after each hole to minimise down-hole and/or cross contamination.
 Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
 No relationship has been established and it is considered unlikely to be a material issue.